T1NKER0/Mini-eBay/README.md

 # Mini-eBay

-## Web / Android mobile application for the Mini-eBay system.
-This project includes a backend containing Servlets, classes, and a central database.
-The mobile application communicates with the backend via http (JSON).
+## Web / Android mobile application for the Mini-eBay system
 ### Usability
 * User login is implemented for both web and mobile platforms.